The Certification Path to Senior Network Security Engineer

 Our final examples are the Fortinet and Palo Alto certifications.
 Fortinet is one of the largest IT security product vendors in the world.
 Palo Alto is nipping at their heels.
 So if your organization isn't running a Cisco firewall, there's a good chance that firewall comes from Fortinet or Palo Alto instead.
 Both companies are working hard on helping businesses integrate and work with hybrid cloud deployments, too.
 Knowing how to operate and manage Fortinet and Palo Alto equipment is valuable as a network security engineer.

 Those few extra recommendations should be more than enough to keep you busy for the foreseeable future.
-If those recommendations don't sound like they fit your career path, though, CBT Nuggets has tons of network security engineer-focused certification courses and skill set primers.
+If those recommendations don't sound like they fit your career path, CBT Nuggets has tons of network security engineer-focused certification courses and skill set primers.
 It's easy to find those courses, too.

 delivered to your inbox.